Yes Dear

 I’ve been agitated lately, it started a day or so before Polling Day.
 I was astonished to find how much this Referendum mattered to me.
 In the end I went to the favourite spot I’ve written about before (England Have My Bones) with camera & voice recorder; recalling as I went Ellie’s comment on a… Continue reading England’s green and pleasant land

-I know not
+I don’t know

 I don’t know if body and soul can exist separately.
 I don’t know if there is a God separate from creation.
 I don’t know if a theory of everything is possible, so that what I think and feel can find its place in science.
-I don’t know whether it’s love that makes the world go… Continue reading I know not
+I don’t know whether it’s love that makes the world go… Continue reading I don’t know

 The Unnamed Road